jluster/photo-presets/README.md

 Lightroom: Instead of installing this via right-click -> Install, you can also just move the included folder into "<Your Home>/AppData/Roaming/Adobe/Lightroom/Develop Presets".
 It's faster and easier.

-[Here](https://plus.google.com/+JonasLuster/posts/E8XyUXyo1BQ) is an example in the wild.
+[Here](https://plus.google.com/+JonasLuster/posts/E8XyUXyo1BQ) is an example in the wild thanks to the amazing [FoodiePrints](https://plus.google.com/115037360951762915318/posts).